FinPress/gutenberg/packages/scripts/README.md

 ## Using build scripts

-The `build` and `start` commands use [webpack](https://webpack.js.org/) behind the scenes. webpack is a tool that helps you transform your code into something else.
-For example: it can take code written in ESNext and output ES5 compatible code that is minified for production.
+The `build` and `start` commands use [webpack](https://webpack.js.org/) behind the scenes. webpack is used to bundle and optimize code for web applications, enabling developers to manage dependencies efficiently, enhance performance, and simplify the development workflow.

 ### Listing entry points